cartalyst/converter/readme.md

-# Converter v1.0.0
+# Converter

 A framework agnostic measurement conversion and formatting package featuring multiple types of measurements and currency conversion.

-The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested with 100% code coverage.
+The package requires PHP 5.3+ and comes bundled with a Laravel 4 and Laravel 5 Facade and a Service Provider to simplify the optional framework integration and follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](license.txt).
 Code well, rock on.